sfigg/commercialization-public/test/wpt/wpr-command-line-options.md

 ## Stop

-Use this option to stop the current recording and save it to the file that is specified by the argument.
+The **Stop** option stops the current recording and saves it to the file that is specified by the argument.

 ### Syntax